EricZinda/Perplexity/docs/devcon/devcon0030MRSSolverSolutionGroups.md

-## Collective and Distributive Readings
+## Collective, Distributive, and Cumulative Readings
 If we change the "students lifted a table" example from the [previous section](devcon0020MRSSolverSets) slightly, we can uncover another layer of meaning we need to represent in the solver.

 For example: